2020 Applications are OPEN!

 About the Caucus

-Since its founding in 1975, the Lesbian, Gay, Bisexual, and Transgender (LGBT) Caucus has been an association of public health professionals committed to furthering LGBT issues within the American Public Health Association (APHA) and the field of public health at large.
-In 2019, the caucus executive committee voted to update the caucus name to be more inclusive and better reflect the diversity of caucus membership.
+Since its founding in 1975, the Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ) Caucus has been an association of public health professionals committed to furthering LGBT@ issues within the American Public Health Association (APHA) and the field of public health at large.
 For more information about the LGBTQ Health Caucus, please see our Frequently Asked Questions.

 Heather Tillewein, Communications Chair